humansconf/humansconf.org/code-of-conduct.md

 layout: page
 header_image: "header-coc.jpg"
 summary: >-
-  We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
+  The organisers of #humansconf are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
 title: Code of Conduct
 permalink: /code-of-conduct
 ---

-We expect all participants, sponsors and organizers to behave according to our Code of Conduct - both at the conference and in all discussions around the conference (online and offline).
+We, the organisers of #humansconf that is, expect all participants, sponsors and organizers to behave according to our Code of Conduct - both at the conference and in all discussions around the conference (online and offline).

 Please read our full code of conduct before buying a ticket, discussing online and before joining us at the conference.
 But please don't feel intimidated by it - these are simple rules, and they will make life better for everyone at the